domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 Finally, as the Internet is a fickle beast, please point out any broken links to me.

 O-K, that's all folks -- thanks for reading!
-Loaf and peas.